Rudolf Margolius: Film documentary and media

+A Trial in Prague, a 83 min U.S./Czech documentary film by Zuzana Justman about the Slánský trial was released in 2000.
+It includes archival material about Rudolf Margolius and an interview with his wife Heda Margolius Kovály.
+Other interviewees include Lise London, whose late husband Artur London was one of the defendants and wrote about the trial in a widely published memoir The Confession; Jan Kavan, the former Czech Minister of Foreign Affairs, whose father Pavel Kavan was also a trial defendant; and Marian Šlingová-Fagan who was the widow of defendant Otto Šling.

-Le Procès - Prague 1952, an 1hr 10min French documentary film by Ruth Zylberman for ARTE France & Pernel Media had the world premiere at FIPADOC International Documentary Festival, Biarritz, France on January 18, 2022.
+Le Procès - Prague 1952, a 1hr 10min French documentary film by Ruth Zylberman for ARTE France & Pernel Media, had its world premiere at FIPADOC International Documentary Festival, Biarritz, France on January 18, 2022.
 The new documentary made from the Slánský trial film and audio archives found by chance in 2018 in a warehouse in the suburb of Prague served as a starting point for the film.
-The director tells the trial through the descendants of three of the condemned: the daughter and grandson of Rudolf Slánský, the son and granddaughter of Rudolf Margolius, both executed after the trial, and the three children of Artur London, sentenced to life imprisonment.
+The director tells the trial through the descendants of three of the condemned: the daughter and grandson of Rudolf Slánský, the son and granddaughter of Rudolf Margolius, and the three children of Artur London, sentenced to life imprisonment.
+Slánský and Margolius were both executed after the trial.

 Historian David Hertl emphasised that Margolius held no roles in the government or in the Communist Party in the programme called The Youngest Hanged in the Trial with the Slánský Group was Rudolf Margolius.
 But Why Him, is a Mystery to Historians.
 (Nejmladším oběšeným v procesu se skupinou Slánského byl Rudolf Margolius.
 Proč zrovna on, je ale pro historiky záhadou.) held in Czech on the Czech Radio Plus, December 1, 2022.

+Medium.Seznam.cz published an article on December 1st, 2023 stating: "...
+On the other hand, there were personalities like Rudolf Margolius, who was a pure technocrat, and about whom one can say with a clear conscience that he was completely innocent."

+Petr Mallota et al in the book Popravení z politických důvodů v komunistickém Československu (Persons executed for political reasons in Communist Czechoslovakia) published in November 2024, confirmed Margolius' party non-activity as follows: "...
+He never became an active communist functionary, he was too occupied with professional economical tasks.
+His colleagues assessed him as a very capable, terribly self-sacrificing person, and a hard worker.
+However, politically, according to them, he was not involved, in fact, he was not even interested in political activity."

+On March 3, 2025, Robert Břešťan wrote an article entitled 'The Case of an Executed Man.
+And the Fight for an Apology from Gottwald, Havel to Pavel' (Případ popraveného muže.
+A boj o omluvu u Gottwalda, Havla až k Pavlovi) published on the website hlidacipes.org, where he describes Ivan Margolius's efforts to obtain an apology for the murder of his father.